Team-on-gamejams/TriJam-63/README.md

 ![Cover](Screenshots/Cover.png)

 Made in 2:52 hours for TriJam-63
 Top-down slasher where you are a spear in idiot hands.
-Help him to slash all enamies and save his live and world.
+Help him to slash all enemies and save his live and world.

 # Downloads and Links
 Available in [Windows, OSX, Linux and Web](https://teamon.itch.io/this-world-definitely-need-a-hero-but-you-are-just-a-spear).
 If you encounter any problem, please leave a issue!